Sumanathilaka/Survival-Time-Prediction-of-a-patient-using-LSTM-MLP-DBN/README.md

 # Publication Details
-Improving the accuracy of prediction of lung cancer patient survival time using LSTM Nueral Networks International Conference of Sabaragamuwa University of SriLanka Nov 2019
+Improving the accuracy of prediction of lung cancer patient survival time using LSTM Neural Networks.

+International Conference of Sabaragamuwa University of SriLanka Nov 2019